Five Tips for Creating Healthy Habits and Reaching Your Goals

 Have a Morning Routine

-Just as olympians warm up before their event, and musicians practice on stage before the show, you need a morning routine to start the day.
-Your body works hard all night while you sleep, so even though you are resting, you wake up in deficit of the energy and nutrients needed to crush the day.
-A morning routine not only energizes us, but jumpstarts our brains and fuels us for the day.
+Just as Olympians warm up before their event, and musicians practice on stage before the show, you need a morning routine to start the day.
+Your body works hard all night while you sleep, so even though you are resting, you wake up in a deficit of the energy and nutrients needed to crush the day.
+A morning routine not only energizes us but jumpstarts our brains and fuels us for the day.
 A successful morning routine consists of healthy habits like a nutritious breakfast, some alone time to prepare and reflect, a workout, and even simple tasks like making the bed.

 Wear the Hats that Fit

 Let’s admit it.
 You’ve probably never seen a high school principal who’s also the full-time janitor.
 Or a commercial airline pilot who also distributes peanuts mid-flight.
 The fact is, it’s important to know your strengths and stick to them – in both your personal and professional life.
 Successful people do not wear too many hats.
 They focus their energy on what they’re good at and they stay in their own lane.
 Yes, sometimes it takes a while to figure out what our talents and passions are, but over time being able to say “no” will lead us down the path to success.